Trusted Henderson Divorce Attorneys Ready to Win Your Case

 - Alimony: In Nevada, alimony can be awarded on either a temporary or a permanent basis and can be paid in either a lump sum or periodically.
 It can also be rehabilitative in nature, meaning that a spouse with more income is to provide financial support to the spouse who earns less in order to help that spouse adjust and become self-supporting.

-As all of these issues can involve complex law, it is important to consult with a lawyer you trust to understand how the law applies to your particular circumstances.
+As all of these issues can involve complex law, it is important to consult with a Henderson divorce attorney you trust to understand how the law applies to your particular circumstances.

 A Closer Look at Child Custody